 Where the LLP enters into financial guarantee contracts to guarantee the indebtedness of Lloyds, the LLP treats such guarantee contracts as a contingent liability until such time as it becomes probable that the LLP will be required to make payments under the guarantee.
+This is not applicable at this time.

-(e)(vi) Loans and borrowings
+(e)(vi) Term loans from related party

-Loans and borrowings are recognised initially at fair value less directly related incremental transaction costs.
-Subsequent to initial recognition, loans and borrowings are stated at amortised cost with any difference between cost and redemption value being recognised in the statement of comprehensive income over the period of the borrowings on an effective interest basis.
+Term loans from related party are recognised initially at fair value less directly related incremental transaction costs.
+Subsequent to initial recognition, term loans from related party are stated at amortised cost with any difference between cost and redemption value being recognised in the statement of comprehensive income over the period of the loans on an effective interest basis.
 The term loans (equivalent to the proceeds of the Covered Bonds issued) which are received from Lloyds are also accounted for on this basis.